Minimalism: Design, architecture, and spaces

-Minimalistic design has been highly influenced by Japanese traditional design and architecture.
+Minimalist design has been highly influenced by Japanese traditional design and architecture.
+Long before the Western version and WWII, minimalism was heavily practiced in East Asia beyond artistic movements, as a philosophy and way of life.
 There are observers who describe the emergence of minimalism as a response to the brashness and chaos of urban life.
 For example, minimalist architecture began to gain traction in 1980s Japan as a result of the country's rising population and rapid expansion of cities.
-The design was considered an antidote to the "overpowering presence of traffic, advertising, jumbled building scales, and imposing roadways."
-The chaotic environment was not only driven by urbanization, industrialization, and technology but also the Japanese experience of constantly having to demolish structures on account of the destruction wrought by World War II and the earthquakes, including the calamities it entails such as fire.
+The design was considered an antidote to the "overpowering presence of traffic, advertising, jumbled building scales, and imposing roadways".
+The chaotic environment was not only driven by urbanization, industrialization, and technology, but also the Japanese experience of constantly having to demolish structures on account of the destruction wrought by World War II and disasters such as earthquakes and fires.
 The minimalist design philosophy did not arrive in Japan by way of another country, as it was already part of the Japanese culture rooted on the Zen philosophy.
 There are those who specifically attribute the design movement to Japan's spirituality and view of nature.

 Architect Ludwig Mies van der Rohe (1886–1969) adopted the motto "Less is more" to describe his aesthetic.
 (Note: See Johnson 1947.
 A similar sentiment was conveyed by industrial designer Dieter Rams' motto, "Less but better.")
 His tactic was one of arranging the necessary components of a building to create an impression of extreme simplicity—he enlisted every element and detail to serve multiple visual and functional purposes; for example, designing a floor to also serve as the radiator, or a massive fireplace to also house the bathroom.
 Designer Buckminster Fuller (1895–1983) adopted the engineer's goal of "Doing more with less", but his concerns were oriented toward technology and engineering rather than aesthetics.